ulsin/intro-ai-compendium/intro-ai-exam-plan.md

 * a survey of European ai startups by mmc, a venture-capital fund, found that 40% did not seem to be using any ai at all (ref: Economist)

 ## Examples
-**The hype of A.I has far exceeded the science of A.I** **After years of hype, people think A.I has still not delivered** **Training an A.I algorithm to achieve the last 10% is much much harder than the first 90%**
+**The hype of A.I has far exceeded the science of A.I**
+**After years of hype, people think A.I has still not delivered**
+**Training an A.I algorithm to achieve the last 10% is much much harder than the first 90%**

 ### 1. Driverless Cars
 1. Tesla claims to have autonomous driving (2018) but drivers still need to keep their hands on the wheels
 2. General Motors planned to launch self driving taxis in San Francisco by 2019.
-3. In 2019 a self drivign car by Uber became the first to kill a pedestrian
+3. In 2019 a self driving car by Uber became the first to kill a pedestrian
 4. Waymo in America and WeRide in China, are geographically limited and rely on human safety drivers.
 5. Many driverless car startups going bankrupt because the technology is hard to master